abisheik88/Nest-js-Event-and-task-scheduling/README.md

 - Then in app.module.ts in import property import them as <b>ScheduleModule.forRoot()</b>

--The module can take some options objects.
+-The Schedulemodule can take some options objects.

 <h3> Events </h3>